coding-panda/panda-pods-repeater-field/README.txt

 = 1.5.10 - 12th February 2023 =
 * fix: Fixed the problem that the custom database fields were not created after Pods 2.7.

+= 1.5.11 - 30th April 2023 =
+* fix: Fixed the problem that items were fetched from trash as well.
+* update: Removed the instructions to use the repeater form at the frontend.

 == Upgrade Notice ==

 = 1.0.6 =